 My mother said the area he guided the plane past included a school.
 By the time he finally bailed out, he had lost significant altitude – his death stayed with my mother throughout her life.
 Leaving behind a widow and three children, “Uncle Bunker” is buried in Arlington National Cemetery.

-Uncle Al – Alfred Generous was a bomber pilot who flew B-17 bombers during the war.
-He sustained serious injury while on a training mission after his plane also ran into engine trouble and crashed.
+Uncle Al – Alfred Generous trained to be a bomber pilot to fly B-17 bombers during the war.
+Just before he was to have been deployed overseas, he sustained serious injury while on a training mission after his plane also ran into engine trouble and crashed.
 He was in and out of multiple military hospitals over time.
 At one he met a military corps nurse.
 They married and raised a family.